-While in close surrounding proximity, the advanced development of South 32's adjacent Hermosa Project (Taylor deposit) is not necessarily indicative of the mineralization located at the Company's Sunnyside, Four Metals, Guajolote and San Antonio properties.
+While in close surrounding proximity, the advanced development of South 32's adjacent Hermosa Project (Taylor deposit) is encouraging but is not necessarily indicative of the historical ore mined and previous documented drill intersected mineralization by ASARCO at the Company's Sunnyside Property.
+Likewise, drill-intersected mineralization at Four Metals, and geologic setting at the nearby Guajolote and San Antonio properties is also encouraging, but not necessarily indicative to that seen at the adjacent Hermosa Project.